Strong approximation and a conjecture of Harpaz and Wittenberg: Handling square-freeness

 for $V\ge H\ge 1$.
 One sees immediately that $(UV)^{n_1}=W^{2n_2}$ with these choices.
 Note that we will ultimately take $G=\log V$.

-It is worth expanding on the r\^ole of the parameters $H$ and $V$ in the analysis.
-We shall think of $H$ as being a small fixed power of $V$.
+We recall the convention regarding the parameters $H$ and $V$ from \cite{BHB}. $H$ will be taken to be a small fixed power of $V$.
 There will be certain points in our argument where additional factors of $V^{\eta}$ will appear with arbitrary small $\eta>0$.
 This will not matter since we will ultimately make a key saving which is a power of $H$, so that the error term makes a satisfactory overall contribution.
 Let us henceforth write $\cN(G,U,V,W)=\cN(G,H,V)$ to better reflect our choice of $U$ and $W$.
 Thus

 In view of \eqref{eq:AL}, we see that the function $\alpha$ is supported on $x_1+\tau x_2\in \Lring$ such that $x_1,x_2\ll U^{n_1/2}$.
 Similarly, \eqref{eq:BE} and \eqref{eq:LA} show that $\beta$ (resp.~$\lambda$) is supported on $y_1+\tau y_2\in \Lring$ such that $y_1,y_2\ll V^{n_1/2}$ (resp.~ $l\in \ZZ$ such that $l\ll W^{n_2}$).